5 min read

 Written by: Micah Horner, Product Marketing Manager, TimeXtender - March 23, 2023

-It allows data practitioners to have greater control and flexibility over their data solutions, enabling them to customize workflows to meet specific business needs and objectives.
+This approach allows data practitioners to have greater control and flexibility over their data solutions, enabling them to customize workflows to meet specific business needs and objectives.
 The approach is based on the principles of DevOps and agile software development, where continuous integration, testing, and deployment are emphasized.

 The article discusses the benefits of this approach, such as greater flexibility and control, but also delves into the downsides, such as the need for highly skilled practitioners and the potential for increased complexity and costs.